 Yeah, it's like a game y'know, hide and seek.
 The idea was just to try and disperse the creative process both amongst people and across geographies.
 Almost like the internet when you send files back and forth.
 I like the idea of always having a continuous, changing configuration of people involved with things y'know.
 Which keeps it kinda' fun and keeps things fresh, gives it a sense of humor.

 Are there any similar kinds of recording experiments you've been involved with?

 Yeah, my installation for the Whitney [Museum] biennial was like that.
 I made a musical map of Mexico City's Zona Rosa where again, the whole geography of the place was turned into digital code, which was turned into music.

 That's so cool.
 I know you've got a new CD out that is a compilation of recordings from your SoundLab parties.
 Will you explain a little about what SoundLab is?

 Basically, it's a conceptual art party amongst a group of people who are really annoyed with the conventional music scene in New York, which is mainly based on balkanization.
 People limit themselves into one little niche or scene, and to me the idea was to try as much as possible to build bridges between different scenes and styles and show people that it can work.
 I used to do a party called Molecular, and SoundLab was kind of just an extension of that.
 But it's also its own thing, if you're curious about it go to soundlabrecords.com.

 With so many...

-The rest of this article is only available with an archive subscription or by purchasing back issue #15.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #15.
 For an upcoming year's free subscription, and our current issue on PDF...